-autosat Choose a literal selection strategy, a clause eval- nation bounistic and a town and mine automaci uation heuristic, and a term ordering automagically (based on problem features).

---auto As --autosat, but add heuristic specification pruning using one of several instantiation of the a--auto-schedule $\,$ $\,$ As --auto, but try not one, but up to 5 different strategies.
+satauto Choose literal selection strategy, clause evalua- tion heuristic, term ordering and other search parameters automagically, based on problem fea- tures. auto Assatauto, but add heuristic specification pruning using one of several instantiation of the SInE algorithm [HV11] for large specifications.
+This makes the prover potentially incomplete. auto-schedule Asauto, but try not one, but several different strategies. memory-limit=xx Tell the prover how much memory (measured in MB) to use at most.

-SInE algorithm [HV11] for large specifications.

---memory-limit=xx Tell the prover how much memory (measured in eprover --auto --memory-limit=48 PUZ031-1+rm_eq_rstfp.lop

-MB) to use at most.
 In automatic mode E will optimize its behaviour for this amount (32 MB will work, 128 MB is reasonable, 1024 MB is what I use.
-More is better1, but if you go over your physical memory, you will probably experience very heavy swapping.)
+More is better , but if you go over your physical memory, you will probably experience very heavy swapping.)
 Due to limitations of rlim_t, values over 2047 may not work on all platforms.
+If you have ab up-to-date machine and plan on running the prover for a few minutes at most, this has become a lot less critical than in the past.

-Example: If you happen to have a workstation with 64 MB RAM2, the following command is reasonable:
+Example: If you happen to have a workstation with $64 \text{ MB RAM}^2$ , the following command is reasonable: